OpenBB-finance/OpenBB/openbb_sdk/README.md

 pip install openbb
 ```

-To install extensions that expand the core functionalities, you can do so by specifying the extension name or use `all` to install all.
+To install extensions that expand the core functionalities specify the extension name or use `all` to install all.

 ```bash
 # Install charting extension